dododoyo/create-bot-template/templates/telebot/README.md

 node bot.js
 ```

-- After running this command, you will see a message the following log messages.
+- After running this command, you will see the following logs.

 ```bash
 [bot.plugin] loaded 'regExpMessage' plugin